Satish Kumar: Peace walk

-Inspired by Bertrand Russell's civil disobedience against the atomic bomb, in June 1962 Kumar and his friend E. P. Menon decided to dedicate themselves to undertaking a peace walk from India to the four capitals of the nuclear world: Moscow, Paris, London, and Washington D.C. and decided to carry no money on their trip.
+Inspired by Bertrand Russell's civil disobedience against the atomic bomb, in June 1962 Kumar and his friend E. P. Menon decided to dedicate themselves to undertaking a peace walk from India to the four capitals of the nuclear world, Moscow, Paris, London, and Washington D.C., and decided to carry no money on their trip.
 They called it a 'Pilgrimage for peace' and it took two and a half years.

-Vinoba Bhave gave the young men two 'gifts'.
+Bhave gave the young men two 'gifts'.
 One was to be penniless wherever they walked.
 The other was to be vegetarian.
 They first travelled through Pakistan, where they met great kindness from a country with a huge historic conflict and antipathy towards India.
-Leaving Pakistan via the Khyber Pass, they continued through Afghanistan, Iran, Armenia, Georgia, and the Caucasus Mountains.
-They visited Moscow, Paris, London, and Washington, D.C.
+Leaving Pakistan via the Khyber Pass, they continued through Afghanistan, Iran, Armenia, Georgia, and the Caucasus Mountains, reaching Moscow, then Paris, London, and Washington, D.C.
 Travelling on foot and carrying no money, Kumar and his companion would stay with anyone who offered them food or shelter.

 While on their way to Moscow they met two women outside a tea factory.
 After explaining what they were doing one of the women gave them four packets of tea, one to be delivered to each of the leaders of the four nuclear powers and to also deliver a message, "when you think you need to press the button, stop for a minute and have a fresh cup of tea".
 This further inspired their journey and became in part the reason for it.
 They eventually delivered 'peace tea' to the leaders of four of the nuclear powers.
-The journey is chronicled in Kumar's book, No Destination: Autobiography of a Pilgrim.
+The journey is chronicled in Kumar's book No Destination: Autobiography of a Pilgrim.